Free school meals for infants: your questions answered

 In September 2013, the government announced that from September 2014, all children in Reception and Years 1 and 2 at state schools in England would be offered a free school lunch, regardless of their family’s financial circumstances.
-Children in Years 3 to 6 still have to pay for lunch, unless they are eligible for free school meals because their families receive certain benefits.
+Children in Years 3 to 6 still have to pay for lunch, unless they are eligible for free school meals because their families are on a low income.

 Why are free school meals being provided?

-The plan to provide free school meals to infant school children is part of the Children and Families Act, which came into force in March 2014.
+Free school meals for infants are provided under the Children and Families Act, which came into force in March 2014.
 It’s based on solid evidence that well-nourished children perform better at school.
 In pilot areas, children who had a school meal at lunchtime were found to be two months ahead of their peers academically.

 Offering a free school meal promotes the healthy eating message by providing nutritionally balanced meals.
 Before the new initiative was introduced, under 50 per cent of children had school dinners, and only one in 100 packed lunches met the nutritional standards required of school meals.
 Research has shown that children are 23 per cent more likely to eat vegetables at lunchtime if they have a school dinner.